pierremrtn/neat/packages/neat/README.md

 # Neat.

-Neat is a collection of small opinionated utilities designed to helps writing short and clean flutter code.
+Neat is a collection of small opinionated utilities designed to helps writing short and clean Flutter code.

 ## BuildContext extensions